-69. Log Roll
+70. Log Roll

-A release move in which the top person's body rotates at least 360 degrees while remaining parallel to the performing surface.
+A release move, that is initiated at waist level, in which the top person's body rotates at least 360 degrees while remaining parallel to the performing surface.
 An "Assisted Log Roll" would be the same skill, with assistance from an additional base that maintains contact throughout the transition.

-70. Mount
+71. Mount